ColumPaget/vpn_mgr/README.md

-  -R <ip address>       ip address of REMOTE end of tunnel -raddr <ip address>   ip address of REMOTE end of tunnel -remote-address <ip address>   ip address of REMOTE end of tunnel -cert <path>          path to file holding the client certificate for a vpn connection -key <path>           path to file holding the client private key for a vpn connection (if not supplied, assumed to be stored in -cert file along with certificate)
+  -R <ip address>       ip address of REMOTE end of tunnel -raddr <ip address>   ip address of REMOTE end of tunnel -remote-address <ip address>   ip address of REMOTE end of tunnel -tcp                  use tcp, not udp for connection (this only applies to openvpn which can use either -cert <path>          path to file holding the client certificate for a vpn connection -key <path>           path to file holding the client private key for a vpn connection (if not supplied, assumed to be stored in -cert file along with certificate)
-  -k <path>             path to file holding the client private key for a vpn connection -server-key <path>    path to file holding the CA certificates for server verification (or server public key for wireguard) -psk <path>           path to file holding the pre-shared-key for vpns using this instead of certificates -ca <path>            path to file holding the CA certificates for server verification (or server public key for wireguard) -V                    verify peer at the ppp level on ppp based vpns.
+  -k <path>             path to file holding the client private key for a vpn connection -server-key <path>    path to file holding the CA certificates for server verification (or server public key for wireguard) -psk <path>           path to file holding the pre-shared-key for vpns using this instead of certificates -ca <path>            path to file holding the CA certificates for server verification (or server public key for wireguard) -ciphers <list>       comma-seperated list of ciphers to use -up <file list>       colon-seperated list of scripts to run when vpn comes up (default /etc/vpn_mgr/<name>.up:/etc/vpn_mgr/default.up)
+  -down <file list>     colon-seperated list of scripts to run when vpn goes down (default /etc/vpn_mgr/<name>.down:/etc/vpn_mgr/default.down)
+  -V                    verify peer at the ppp level on ppp based vpns.
 Requires the server to identify itself with a username/pasword
   -verify               verify peer at the ppp level on ppp based vpns.
 Requires the server to identify itself with a username/pasword
   -user <username>      username for vpns that support username/password authentication